hidro-iri/Borinot/hardware/1_component_preparation.md

 <img src="../media/1_power_module_step_3.avif" alt="Microdriver components" width="400">

+> **Close view: Pad for microdriver soldering with corresponding cables and connector**

 9. **Solder** both power cables to the XT30 connector (red to positive, black to negative).
 10. **Add** heat shrink tubing to seal the connections.
     > :information_source: This cable will be referred to as the **microdriver cable**.
 11. **Solder** the microdriver cable to the pad atop the Pixhawk connector (red to B+ pad, black to GND pad).

 <img src="../media/1_power_module_step_4.avif" alt="Masterboard components" width="400">

+> **Top view: Components for masterboard cable (from right to left: masterboard power cable, JST male connector, JST female connector)**

 12. **Cut** the masterboard power cable in half.
 13. **Solder** a JST connector onto each cable.